Mikitasz/Infrastructure-on-AWS-using-Terraform-and-Ansible/README.md

-# Infrastructure in AWS using Terraform and Ansible
+# Infrastructure on AWS using Terraform and Ansible

 ## Table of Contents